cloverfield-tools/cloverfield/README.md

 We're not going to let you chose from everything ever made available on npm.
 That's what `npm` is for.
 We're going to pick the technologies that are really solid choices, and will likely remain really solid choices for a long time.

 Think of it as a gigantic monster than can turn itself into a nimble jaguar.
 It is what you want it to be, and no more, and we won't overwhelm you with a crazy number of options.
 We'll pick the best and fewest tools possible in each category and move on.

+In other words, it's easy access to a collection of *modules, tools, and configurations curated by experts, and vetted by the community,* so you don't have to go digging for a needle in the gigantic heystack that is npm.
+We do the heavy foundation work for you so you can get down to what you do best: building amazing things.

 Welcome to the field.